 In 2013, Jane retired from the day-to-day running of the business but remains a director and is our art consultant.
 The picture framing was taken on by Midhurst Framing (www.midhurstframing.com) as an entirely separate business in The Mint Market.
 The Midhurst Gallery closed its main retail shop and moved into premises at the rear of The Mint Market where, since then, Michael and Clare have been designing The Midhurst Gallery’s website while at the same time renovating its new surroundings.
 When the refurbishment is completed we will be able to re-open the Gallery for personal shoppers to complement our on-line business.

-Clare first started working for The Midhurst Gallery in 2007 as a part-time assistant, and then re-joined us with a BA (Hons) degree in Media Communications and Film & Screen Studies taking on the leading role in managing the design of our website and cataloguing all our picture stock.
+Clare first started working for The Midhurst Gallery in 2007 as a part-time assistant, and then re-joined us with a BA (Hons) degree in Media Communications and Film & Screen Studies taking on the leading role in managing the design of our website, cataloguing all of our picture stock, refurbishing our new premises and opening up and running our new Gallery and art materials shop.

 In the course of our redesign work we are very pleased that Caroline Anstey has been able to create a new logo (above) for us which is an updated version of the first logo (below) she gave us in 1981.
 We are close to Midhurst’s 800-year-old South Pond, home to many water birds including the mallard, and it is this resident of the South Pond that our logo represents.